 Senile osteoporosis is bone loss that results from aging.
-It may cause no symptoms at first, but it can lead to fractures and difficulty moving.
+The condition may not cause any symptoms at first, but it can lead to fractures and difficulty moving.

 This article looks at the symptoms, causes, and treatments of senile osteoporosis.